Does Quentin Die In The Magicians

 Acknowledge Your Feelings

 It is important to allow yourself to feel the full range of emotions that arise in response to Quentin's death.
-Do not try to suppress or ignore your feelings.
+That's why do not try to suppress or ignore your feelings.
 Instead, acknowledge them, validate them, and allow yourself to grieve.

 Remember that there is no right or wrong way to feel.
-That said, everyone processes grief differently, and it is the kind of thing that makes a real difference.
-Allow yourself the time and space you need to heal.
+Everyone processes grief differently, and it — worth paying attention to.
+Allow yourself the time and space you need to heal Turns out it matters..

 Talk to Someone